One million students and enthusiasts bring circuits to life

 In monostable mode the 555 timer produces a single pulse of a certain duration when the trigger pin is set to low.

-Flip the switch twice to trigger the pulse.
+Push the button to trigger the pulse.

 Adjust the capacitor on the left and the resistor above it to control the puse duration.